gabornovak/MovieApp/README.md

 The real power lays in the separated business logic, and the system dependent implementation.
 If we have to change something we always know where to look.
 The code is well separated for testing.
-And if we have to change something, we won't be doomed, because it's not in the heart of the app, it will be on the side, in the Android app where we only need to implement a new Plugin / Gateway for the new method and replace the old one.
+And if we have to change something, we won't be doomed, because it's not in the heart of the application, it will be on the "side", in the Android app where we only need to implement a new Plugin / Gateway for the new method and replace the old one.

 ### Limitations

 There are no black and white application in the real world.
-Not every class, or method can be intergrated to this 3 category (4 with **Entities**, but it's not even worth mentioning), but I do my best to show you that this is a good architecture to create a maintainable code base (And not that's we want at the end of the day?).
+Not every class, or method can be intergrated into this 3 category
+(4 with **Entities**, but it's not even worth mentioning), but I do my best to show you that this is a good architecture to create a maintainable code.

 ## Developed on